 How do they work?

 Proximity readers are the most commonly used method of controlling access to and from buildings and areas within buildings.
-Proximity keyfobs/cards are normally uniquely programmed for each authorised user.
+Proximity keyfobs/ swipe cards are normally uniquely programmed for each authorised user.
 Permissions are granted for each user in line with the client’s security protocols.
 Such permissions can be set to control access by area, time and date.

-The access control equipment records on an electronic log each time a keyfob/card is presented to a proximity reader that is part of the system.
+The access control equipment records on an electronic log each time a keyfob/ swipe card is presented to a proximity reader that is part of the access system.
 This information is accessible to the client using the management software.
 Useful management reports can be generated to find out who entered and exited areas/buildings, and at what time and date.

 For expert advice on all your Access Control needs, why not call us now to arrange for one of our friendly Security Consultants to help design a new Access Control solution customised to suit your home or business.